AppliedEconBerlin/bsoe_gc_aae_2026/README.md

     - 4 problem sets (to be completed in groups of max.
 2 participants), weighted 1/8 each,
     - a final exam, weighted 1/2.
 - Master Evaluation (TBC):
-    - 2 problem sets out of 4 (to be completed in groups of max.
-2 participants) weighted 1/4 each
+    - 3 problem sets out of 4 (to be completed in groups of max.
+3 participants)
-    - a final exam, weighted 1/2
+    - a final exam (weighting depends on the rules of your program)

 ### Course objectives